ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 Download:
 You can download the source code of the mtca4u meta package directly from the source code repository:
-(The name of the download directory on your hard drive can be chosen freely.
-In this ReadMe we use mtca4u_source.)
+(The name of the download directory on your hard drive, which is the last argument of the command, can be chosen freely.
+ In this ReadMe we use mtca4u_installer.)

-~> svn checkout https://svnsrv.desy.de/public/mtca4u/mtca4u/trunk mtca4u_source
+~> svn checkout https://svnsrv.desy.de/public/mtca4u/mtca4u_installer/trunk mtca4u_installer

 Installation:
-To perform the default installation to your home directory ($HOME/mtca4u) just run the install.sh script in the mtca4u source directory.
+To perform the default installation to your home directory ($HOME/mtca4u) just run the install.sh script in the mtca4u_installer directory.
 This will download, compile and install the latest release version of mtca4u.

-~/mtca4u_source> ./install.sh
+~/mtca4u_installer> ./install.sh

 In case you want to install to a different directory adapt the MTCA4U_BASE_DIR in the CMakeLists.txt file before executing the script.
 For installations on network drives (nfs, afs) which can be mounted from different architectures it is recommended to add the architecture to the MTCA4U_BASE_DIR, for instance set(MTCA4U_BASE_DIR "$ENV{HOME}/mtca4u/Ubuntu-12.04-x86_64")